History of ELCM

 The Diocese

-The congregations form the Diocese at the national level, the overall body that is the ELCM.
-This results in mission and service which individual congregations cannot carry out by themselves.
+At the national level, the congregations form the Diocese, the overall body known as the Evangelical Lutheran Church in Malaysia (ELCM).
+The diocese carries out ministries and services which individual congregations cannot carry out by themselves.
 The pastors and lay delegates from every congregation meet at the annual Diocesan Assembly to decide on policy matters and elect the Diocesan Council.
 The Diocesan Council is the executive body of the ELCM.
-The Diocesan Council is chaired by the Bishop who is the head of the Church.
-He is responsible for the day to day administration, doctrinal, ministerial, pastoral, liturgical, ecclesiological, legislative and administrative matters of the Church.
+The Diocesan Council is chaired by the Bishop, who is the head of the diocese, ELCM.
+He is responsible for the day-to-day administration, doctrinal, ministerial, pastoral, liturgical, ecclesiological, legislative and administrative matters of ELCM.

 Share